- Delivery: on campus

 - Credits: 60

-Ball State’s Bachelor’s Degree in Fashion Industry Studies prepares you to enter a variety of career paths within the fashion industry through hands-on application and foundational knowledge.
+Ball State’s Bachelor’s Degree in Fashion Industry Studies prepares you to enter a variety of career paths within fashion through hands-on application and foundational knowledge.
 Your creative and practical experience, gained through course work, seminars, study abroad trips, and required internship will allow you to apply theory and practice as you engage in a variety of projects.

 As a Fashion Industry Studies major, you will combine classes from the University Core Curriculum with a unique set of courses that will prepare you for a variety of challenging careers in the apparel industry.

 Fashion Industry Studies majors have access to the Mary Beeman Historic Costume Collection housed in the Department of Applied Business Studies, which contains over 4,000 pieces of men’s and women’s apparel dating back to the 18th century.
 A subset of the Beeman Historic Costume Collection are available to view in the library’s Digital Media Repository.

 - University Core Curriculum

 Classes You Will Take

 - Apparel Manufacturing and Supply Chain

 - Textiles and Product Analysis for Apparel

 For a complete list of all courses and their descriptions, please see our Course Catalog.